Balanced routing of random calls: Concluding remarks

 \section{Concluding remarks}

-We have considered the performance of two algorithms for a continuous-time network routing problem, strengthening and extending the earlier results in~\cite{lu99} and~\cite{aku}.
+We have considered the performance of two algorithms for a continuous-time network routing problem, strengthening and extending the earlier results in~\cite{lu99} and~\cite{aku}, with full proofs.

-The analysis in~\cite{lu99} (see also~\cite{l00}) suggests that the performance of the model can be upper and lower bounded by differential equations.
-While this analysis is non-rigorous, it is hoped that a suitable differential equation approximation, and concentration of measure bounds, can indeed be obtained.
-The main challenge is to disentangle the complex dependencies within subsets of links to obtain a tractable asymptotic approximation for the generator of the underlying Markov process.
-The details will appear in~\cite{l08+}.

-For simplicity we have assumed throughout that the underlying network is a complete graph, but our results will carry over in a straightforward way to a suitably `dense' subnetwork.
-Consider for example the upper bound in Theorem~\ref{thm.bdar} part (a).
-Let $\delta>0$, and suppose that, in the network with $n$ vertices, for each pair of distinct vertices $u$ and $v$ the number of possible intermediate nodes is at least $\delta n$.
-Then minor alterations to the proof of Theorem~\ref{thm.bdar} part (a) show that we obtain the same conclusion: if $D(n) \ge {\ln \ln n}/ {\ln d} +c$ and we use the BDAR algorithm, then the expected number of failing calls during the interval of length $n^K$ is $o(1)$.
+For simplicity we have assumed throughout that the underlying network is a complete graph, but our results carry over in a straightforward way to a suitably ``dense'' subnetwork.
+Consider, for example, the upper bound in Theorem~\ref{thmbdar} part~(a).
+Let $\delta>0$, and suppose that, in the network with $n$ nodes, for each pair of nodes $u$ and $v$ the number of possible intermediate nodes is at least $\delta n$.
+[For instance, if] $0<p<1$ is fixed and the $n(n-1)$ possible links appear independently with probability $p$, then with high probability each pair of distinct nodes has $(p^2+o(1))n$ common neighbours.]
+Minor alterations to the proof of Theorem~\ref{thmbdar} part~(a) show that we obtain the same conclusion: if $D(n) \ge{\ln\ln n}/ {\ln d} +c$, and we use the BDAR algorithm, then the expected number of failing calls during an interval of length $n^K$ is $o(1)$.
 The only difference is that now the constant $c$ depends also on $\delta$.
-Note that the leading term $\ln \ln n/ {\ln d}$ depends only on the problem size $n$ and the number $d$ of choices, and not on $\delta$ (or on $\lambda$ or $K$).
+Note that the leading term $\ln\ln n/ {\ln d}$ depends only on the problem size $n$ and the number $d$ of choices, and not on $\delta$ (or on $\lambda$ or $K$).

+For the dense networks we have been considering, it has been natural to work with two-link routes.
+If we wish to consider routing in sparser networks, for example, a random graph as above but with $p=o(1)$, then it would be natural to consider longer routes for calls, but we do not pursue that here.

+The analysis in~\cite{lu99} (see also~\cite{l00}) suggested that the performance of the model could be upper and lower bounded by differential equations.
+While that analysis was nonrigorous, it turns out that a suitable differential equation approximation, and concentration of measure bounds, can indeed be obtained: the details appear in~\cite{l08+}.
+The main challenge was to disentangle the complex dependencies within subsets of links to obtain a tractable asymptotic approximation for the generator of the underlying Markov process.